Posted 19th August 2019

-Ayala Foundation Achieve Level One of the Social Value Certificate
+We are proud to announce the Ayala Foundation have achieved Level One of the Social Value Certificate!

 As the social development arm of the Ayala group of companies, Ayala Foundation envisions communities where people are creative, productive, self-reliant, and proud to be Filipino.
 Ayala Foundation implements programs in Education, Community Leadership, Suitable and Sustainable Livelihood, and Arts and Culture.
 Its initiatives are present in virtually all regions in the Philippines.

 Why have you decided to undertake the Social Value Certificate organisational pathway?